 The French Creek Council of Governments was originally established in February of 2001 bringing representatives from the City of Meadville, Vernon Township and West Mead Township together in hopes of being able to develop a closer relationship that would benefit all Meadville area residents.
 Within a short period of time, the Crawford Central School District and other townships including East Mead, Woodcock and Cambridge soon joined.
 In 2010, the Crawford County Commissioners, Sadsbury Township joined in 2012 and in 2013, Greenwood Township joined.
-Union Township and Pine Township became the latest member in 2019 rounding out the lot of voting members to 17 entities.
+Union Township and Pine Township became members in 2019 with Hayfield Township joining in 2020.
+In 2021, Cussewago Township, East Fallowfield Township, Summit Township and North Shenango Township joined.
+In 2022, Cochranton Borough joined rounding out the lot of voting members to 23 entities.

 Beginning in 2007, the French Creek COG opened up to allow for non-voting members to join at a reduced rate.
 These members include the Crawford County Solid Waste Authority, Meadville Area Water Authority, Meadville Area Sewer Authority, Meadville Area Recreation Authority and the Meadville Redevelopment Authority of Meadville.
 Due to updating the COG Bylaws in 2011, these non-voting members became known as full fledged voting members.
 Many of these entities find the networking between themselves and the local governments crucial and advantageous to their success as well as being able to obtain support for their grant applications and funding for the benefit of the entire community.